AnalyticsGate/AGE-AddIn-Setups/docs/releasenotes/2025/AGEAddIn-660.md

 *Fixed Bugs*
 - New html color converter
 - Fix for JSON text in websocket api
-- Fix by rendering Images
+- Fix by rendering images